tractionguest/lenel-sdk/docs/AuthenticationApi.md

 # load the gem
 require 'lenel_client'
 # setup authorization
-LenelClient.configure do |config|
+LenelSDK.configure do |config|
   # Configure API key authorization: ApplicationId
   config.api_key['Application-Id'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
   #config.api_key_prefix['Application-Id'] = 'Bearer'
 end

-api_instance = LenelClient::AuthenticationApi.new
+api_instance = LenelSDK::AuthenticationApi.new

-credentials = LenelClient::Credentials.new # Credentials | Either username and password must be present, or the oidc_token must be present.
+credentials = LenelSDK::Credentials.new # Credentials | Either username and password must be present, or the oidc_token must be present.

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.